oklog/oklog/README.md

 $ ./myservice | oklog forward ingest1 ingest2
 ```

-Seamless integration with popular cluster managers, like Kubernetes, is high on the priority list.
+OK Log integrates in a straightforward way with runtimes like Docker and Kubernetes.
-Watch this space for drop-in solutions.
+See [the Integrations page](https://github.com/oklog/oklog/wiki/Integrations) for more details.

 ## Querying